 The beginning of Morton Comprehensive Health Services began over 90 years ago.
 In 1921, the American Red Cross opened the Maurice Willows Hospital in Tulsa north to provide assistance to victims of the 1921 Tulsa Race Riot.
-Willows was then director of Tulsa Red Cross.
+Willows was then director of the Tulsa Red Cross.

 In 1932, the City of Tulsa replaced the hospital with a new municipal hospital at the corner of Pine and Greenwood.